Have you ever hesitated when analysing a candlestick wick and wondered what kind of importance it had?

 A candle's close far away from the high indicates that the bulls have lost control:

 - this could indicate weakness and a potential bearish bounce, reversal or rejection could take place.

 The opposite is equally valid for a candle close near the low, which indicates that bears remain in control.
 A bearish close which is far away from the low also indicates weakness and potential bullish bounce or reversal.

 What wick percentage is key for reversals and breakouts?

 Usually, only one side of the wick is important.

-Bottom wick more important: for instance, if price is reaching a key support level, then the bottom wick matters most because that shows whether a bearish breakout below support or a bullish bounce/reversal at support is occurring.
+When the bottom wick is more important: for instance, if price is reaching a key support level, then the bottom wick matters most because that shows whether a bearish breakout below support or a bullish bounce/reversal at support is occurring.

-Top wick more important: the opposite is true if price is reaching a resistance level.
+When the top wick is more important: the opposite is true if price is reaching a resistance level.
 In that case the top wick is more important to understand whether a breakout or bounce is occurring.

 The percentage of the wick is a key ingredient to understand whether control of the candle by bulls or bears is maintained or lost.
 Here is the table that I use: